nventive/Certificate.Generator/README.md

   --common-name <common-name>                The name to use in the request; usually the name of the Apple Developer
                                              organization
-  --country-code <country-code>              The country code of the account --request-file-path <request-file-path>    Optional: the path where to place the .csr file --p12-file-path <p12-file-path>            Optional: the path where to place the .p12 file --version                                  Display version information
+  --country-code <country-code>              The country code of the account --request-file-path <request-file-path>    Optional: the path where to place the .csr file; defaults to a temporary
+                                             folder
+  --p12-file-path <p12-file-path>            Optional: the path where to place the .p12 file; defaults to a temporary
+                                             folder
+  --version                                  Display version information
 ```